 Ha!
 That's what we're after.
 About two-thirds of the island's sugarcane grows on large estates, but the rest is cultivated by some 30,000 smallholders.
 Guess which this is.

 View from the same spot northwards.
-The north coast is 15 miles that way, and there's a lot of cane between here and there.
+The coast is ahead of us 15 miles, and there's a lot of cane between here and there.
 You can actually see beyond the island here, because at the skyline (not the middle-distance; forget that hill) there's a faintly visible hill highest at its left edge then slowly tapering to the right.
 That's a separate, uninhabited island, Gunner's Quoin.

 Now we're talking.

 No smallholding this.
 For a long time, irrigation was considered uneconomical here, but times change, and because of irrigation and other innovations yields are up a lot from what they were.
 You want numbers?
 I have numbers.
 Mauritius had about 185,000 acres of cane in 1914; today it has about 180,000.
 Sugar production then was 226,000 tons; today it's 600,000.
 Pretty impressive.
-It's chickenfeed compared to Brazil, which produces about 36 million tons of sugar annually, but Brazil's big, and Mauritius is a shrimp.
+It's chickenfeed compared to Brazil, which produces about 36 million tons of sugar annually, but Mauritius is a shrimp compared to Brazil.

 Want to see the industry at its most progressive?
 Try Omnicane's Savannah Sugar Factory at l'Escalier, about 20 miles south of Pieter Both.
 Omnicane is one of the island's four big sugar companies; the others are Terra, Medine, and Alteo.
 Marginally better than Tom, Dick, and Harry.